cogent3/cogent3/doc/cookbook/alignments.rst

 This tells us that in position 3 in ``seq1`` corresponds to position 3 in ``aln``, and that position 8 in ``seq1`` corresponds to position 9 in ``aln``.

-Notice that we grabbed the first result from the call to ``gapMaps``.
+Notice that we grabbed the first result from the call to ``gap_maps``.
 This is the sequence position to alignment position map.
 The second value returned is the alignment position to sequence position map, so if you want to find out what sequence positions the alignment positions correspond to (opposed to what alignment positions the sequence positions correspond to) for a given sequence, you would take the following steps:

 .. doctest::

-    >>> aln_to_seq_map = aln.get_gapped_seq('seq1').gapMaps()[1]
+    >>> aln_to_seq_map = aln.get_gapped_seq('seq1').gap_maps()[1]
     >>> aln_to_seq_map[3]
     3
     >>> aln_to_seq_map[8]